-But risk factors don’t tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And many people who get the disease may have few or no known risk factors.
+But having a risk factor, or even several risk factors, does not mean that you will get the disease.
+Many people with one or more risk factors never get cancer, while others who get cancer may have had few or no known risk factors.

 Scientists have found several risk factors that make a person more likely to get stomach cancer.
 Some of these can be controlled, but others cannot.

 Stomach cancer is more common in men than in women.